 - Liturgical life and prayer

-Students in the Elementary School are consistently called to serve one another in the classroom, while at the same time contributing to other service projects for the sake of the entire school.
-Students in the High School are expected to complete a minimum number of service hours per year, and they also compile a service portfolio as part of their theology credits.
-Off campus service locations in the past have included Cor Unum meal center in Lawrence, MA, the Listen Center, the Newport Senior Center, Upper Valley Pregnancy Care Center, and numerous senior citizen homes in the surrounding area.
-The entire school also participates in the Rice Bowl campaign and Pennies for Patients.
+Students in the elementary school are continually called to serve one another in the classroom, while at the same time contributing to other service projects for the sake of the entire school.
+Students in the high school are expected to complete a minimum number of service hours per year, and they also compile a service portfolio as part of their theology credits.
+Ongoing off campus service projects include:

 Retreats are crucially important for faith formation.
-High School students experience at least one retreat a year.
+High school students experience at least one retreat a year.
 Core Team Members in Campus Ministry take a leadership role by either organizing and implementing student-led retreats, or helping support retreat leaders that are brought in from outside the school community.
-In 2011, MRA was blessed to have acclaimed Catholic evangelizer and liturgical leader Martin Doman on campus.
+Past retreats have included Net Ministries, Martin Doman, Christopher West, and NH Youthfest.